microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-state.md

 ## Monitor DevKit State in Browser

 1. Open `web\index.html` in browser.
-2. Input the function app name you write down.
+2. Input the Function App name you write down.
 3. Click connect button.
 4. You should see DevKit state in a few seconds.
 ![web page](media/devkit-state/devkit-state-function-app-name.png)